 POSB Everyday Card v.
 Citi Cash Back Card

-Consumers with high spend on food and transport can benefit from Citi Cash Back Card.
-With a minimum qualifying spend of S$888 per month, cardholders earn 8% cashback on dining, groceries, petrol, and Grab (and frequently, 8% cashback on a rotating promotional category).
+Consumers with high spend on food and petrol can benefit from Citi Cash Back Card.
+With a minimum qualifying spend of S$888 per month, cardholders earn 8% cashback on dining, groceries, and petrol worldwide (and frequently, 8% cashback on a rotating promotional category).
 While the base rate is only 0.25% and the annual fee of S$192.6 is only waived the first year, Citi Cash Back Card rewards purchases that fall within the top two expenditures in an average spender's monthly budget.
 In other words, Citi Cash Back Card maximises earnings for what Singaporeans regularly spend most on.
 However, consumers with a more diversified spend and who prioritise the convenience of an all-in-one card might instead prefer POSB Everyday Card.

 POSB Everyday Card v.
 UOB One Card